tanmay-kapoor/stocks/out/production/ass4/README.md

 # Stocks

-### This project provides the following main functionalities:
+### This project provides the following functionalities:

 - Gives user the option to either work with a flexible or inflexible portfolio.